aappleton8/PlayerSlap/README.md

  - playerslap.accept.others - Accept a slap on behalf of another player
  - playerslap.accept - Accept a slap
  - playerslap.release - Release a player from a permanent slap
- - playerslap.times.* - See and reset the amount of times a player has been slapped
- - playerslap.times.reset - Reset the amount of times a player has been slapped
- - playerslap.times.others - See the amount of times another player has been slapped
- - playerslap.times - See the amount of times the command sender has been slapped
  - playerslap.force - Use the */forceslap* command
  - playerslap.noslap.protect - Prevent this player from being slapped and slap the slapping player
  - playerslap.noslap - Prevent this player from being slapped